pearsedarcy/TripSplit/README.md

 - **Icons**

-  - The icons for the website taken from [Google Fonts](https://fonts.google.com/icons)
+  - The icons for the website are taken from [Google Fonts](https://fonts.google.com/icons)

 - **Design**